-The City created a webpage on its website that is dedicated to the Housing Element update.
-It includes background information; announcements for the public workshops; the announcement for and link to the Notice of Preparation (NOP) for the Initial Study/Negative Declaration prepared for the Housing Element update; and links to the PowerPoint presentations that were presented at the public workshops.
-It also includes both an online form to fill out to submit questions and comments as well as an email address to which interested persons can submit questions and comments.
-The City will post the Draft Housing Element for the public to review.
+The City created a webpage on its website dedicated to the Housing Element update.
+It included background information; announcements for the public workshops; the announcement for and link to the Notice of Preparation (NOP) for the Initial Study/Negative Declaration prepared for the Housing Element update; and links to the PowerPoint presentations that were presented at the public workshops and meetings.
+It also included both an online form to fill out to submit questions and comments as well as an email address to which interested persons could submit questions and comments.
+The City posted each of the Draft Housing Element versions for the public to review, and the Final Housing Element (adopted), with each version remaining available for review and comparison.